Theresa is the author of a book on essential oils and has been an advocate for alternative health therapies for 10 years.

 Make sure it is pure and natural with no synthetic substances included.

 - Choose essential oils that contain therapeutic properties over fragrance oils.

 - Therapeutic grade essential oils provide optimum healing benefits.

 - Opt for essential oils extracted from organically grown plant materials.

 Jojoba oil acts as a natural emollient, which makes it suitable for your baby's delicate skin.
 If you were to examine most products manufactured for use on baby skin, it often contains the natural ingredient jojoba oil.
 This particular property makes jojoba oil effective in treating skin rashes on babies and for general skin care treatment.
 Jojoba oil is gentle enough for you to directly apply a few drops of the oil onto the skin affected by rashes.

-Another popular application for lavender oil is through inhalant.
-It is very simple to use as you simply have to add a few drops of the oil into the baby's pillow.
+Another popular application for lavender oil is inhalation.
+It is very simple to use as you simply have to add a few drops of oil to the baby's pillow.